zephyrproject-rtos/zephyr/boards/nios2/altera_max10/doc/board.rst

 A reference CPU design of a Nios II/f core is included in the Zephyr tree in the :file:`arch/nios2/soc/nios2f-zephyr/cpu` directory.

-Flash ths CPU using the ``nios2-configure-sof`` SDK tool with the FPGA configuration file :file:`arch/nios2/soc/nios2f-zephyr/cpu/ghrd_10m50da.sof`:
+Flash this CPU using the ``nios2-configure-sof`` SDK tool with the FPGA configuration file :file:`arch/nios2/soc/nios2f-zephyr/cpu/ghrd_10m50da.sof`: